 - If a student has online readings in PDF format that they would like converted into an alternate format other than Kurzweil, it is their responsibility to make this request and provide the specific course information to ODR each term.
 (Students have the ability to open PDF and Word files directly into Kurzweil for them to be converted automatically.)

 - If the student feels the book publisher is taking too long to provide an electronic book file (or if they have been informed that the electronic file is not available) the student has the option to bring in their own book for ODR to cut the binding, scan the text, convert it into the desired alternate format, and spiral bind the book to return to the student.
 There is no cost for this service and the average turn around for conversion is 5-7 business days.

 - It is the student's responsibility to inform ODR immediately if their books in alternate format and/or adaptive technology are malfunctioning.

 The Office of Disability Resources' Process in Providing Alternate Format Materials:

 After receiving a completed Alternate Format Book Request Form, ODR takes the following steps to assist in providing books in alternate format for the student:

-- If the book is not already on file, ODR will reach out to the book publisher and request an electronic copy of the book.
+- If the book or material is not already on file, ODR will reach out to the publisher and request an electronic copy.

 - Generally, most book publishers provide the files in a timely manner however some could take over a week.
 Students should keep this in mind when requesting books.